miodine/BH1750-for-STM32/README.md

 # BH1750 for STM32 (yet-another)
 Simple library for handling the communication with the BH1750 sensor for STM32 microcontrollers.
-Intended to use within the STM32Cube IDE.
+Intended to be used within the STM32Cube IDE.
+All this is just a tiny "practice" project.

 ## Examplary usage
 In the appropriate section of the code, initialise the sensor in the following way: